ktorio/ktor-documentation/topics/sessions.md

 ```
 {src="snippets/session-cookie-server/src/main/kotlin/com/example/Application.kt" lines="14,17"}

+Note that `SessionStorageMemory` is intended for development only.

 ### Directory storage {id="directory_storage"}

 [directorySessionStorage](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-sessions/io.ktor.server.sessions/directory-session-storage.html) can be used to store a session's data in a file under the specified directory.
 For example, to store session data in a file under the `build/.sessions` directory, create the `directorySessionStorage` in this way: